material-motion/material-motion/specifications/runtime.md

 The log's order must match the order of operation requests.

-A Transaction needs to be committed to a Runtime; e.g. `runtime.commit(transaction)`.
+A Transaction needs to be committed to a Runtime for it to take effect; e.g. `runtime.commit(transaction)`.

 Consider the following transaction pseudo-code: